JuliaPlots/PlotlyJS.jl/docs/src/building_traces_layouts.md

 Each subplot will have the same structure, as defined by the keyword arguments passed to `plot`, but will only show data for a single value of `facet_row` and `facet_col` at a time.

-Below is an example of how this works:
+Below is an example of how this works.
+We have a distinction of Male and Female between rows and a distinction of Smoker or Non-Smoker between columns, creating a two-by-two matrix of four plots:

 ```@repl facets
 using PlotlyJS